 The next day, put the sponge in the bowl of a stand mixer fitted with a dough hook.
 Add all the remaining ingredients except the butter.
 Knead it for 10 minutes on medium speed, scraping down as needed.
 After 10 minutes, start adding the butter a tablespoon at a time, kneading until each is well incorporated.

 Put the dough into a lightly oiled bowl, cover it with plastic wrap, and leave it in a warm place until doubled in size, about 1 hour.
 On a lightly floured surface, roll the dough out to a thickness of 3/8 inches.
 Using a 3 1/2-inch circular cookie cutter, cut out the doughnuts, re-rolling the scraps until the dough is completely used.
 If making jelly doughnuts, leave the dough circles intact.
 Otherwise, use a small 3/4″ circular cutter to punch out holes in the center.
 Return the doughnuts to the towel-lined baking sheet, covered with a sheet of lightly oiled plastic wrap.
-Let them rise until puffy, about an hour.
+Let them rise until puffy, 30-45 minutes.

 For jelly doughnuts, roll the fried rounds in superfine sugar while the doughnuts are still warm.
 Attach a pastry tip (ideally a #230 Bismark tip, but just about any good-size tip will do) to the corner of quart-sized zip-lock bag and fill with about a cup of jam.
 Using a cake tester, gently poke a hole in the side (or bottom) of each doughnut.
 Fill with about 1 1/2 tablespoons of jam.
 Eat!